alstat/Yunir.jl/docs/src/man/text_alignment.md

 count_insertions(res_c2)
 ```
 ## Visualizing Aggregated Alignment
-What we've seen so far, in terms of visualization of the alignment, is at the level of pairwise alignment of individual milestone.
-This maybe useful to some use cases, but for studies where we look at the macro level alignment, that is, at the level of the book itself or full text, we need to aggregate the results.
+What we've seen so far is at the level of pairwise alignment of individual milestone.
+This maybe useful for some use cases, but for studies where we look at the macro level alignment, that is, at the level of the book itself or full text, it would require an aggregated visualization of the results.

-The following example is a simple example, but we recommend you to checkout [Kitab.jl](https://github.com/alstat/Kitab.jl) for a comprehensive example.
+The following is a simple demo, but we recommend you to checkout [Kitab.jl](https://github.com/alstat/Kitab.jl) for a comprehensive example.

 In this example, we are going to use portion of two books, the المعارف and عيون الأخبار both by Ibn Qutayba Dinawari.
 To download this, we run the following using the Kitab.jl library.
 ```@setup hij